kushwaha89/ansible-kubernetes/README.md

 # Ansible Kubernetes

-Ansible playbook to automate the deployment of a Kubernetes cluster with one master node and multiple worker nodes.
-The playbook is designed to be scalable, allowing you to add as many worker nodes as needed in the inventory file.
+An Ansible playbook designed to automate the deployment of a Kubernetes cluster, featuring a single master node and multiple worker nodes.
+It is highly scalable, allowing you to specify and add as many worker nodes as required in the inventory file.
+Deployment can be completed within 5-7 minutes for a basic setup with one master and worker node.

 ---